parsaeisa/Notes/Software engineering/work culture.md

 > Don't do anything in sessions.
 Just listen.
 Writing a document for sessions is helpful.

+You should know the side-effects and consequences of any action.
+You can start from knowing side-effects of your own actions.

 ## Mindset
 ### About yourself